Kvikku/IntuneAssignments/README.md

 ![](https://img.shields.io/badge/START%20HERE-red)

 There are some requirements and prerequisites you will need to take care of before using the application.

+Please read through this section carefully.

 ## 1 - Azure tenant